 4. A training plan that throws you in the deep end

 After the first 1-3 months, you'll be set KPI’s that seem pretty unattainable.

 Take it from me, after dealing with the previous 4 points you’re going to need to blow off steam.

 By now you should (I hope) be getting the impression that your first year in recruitment may suck a little...

 You'll also be asking “well Reece, why are you still in recruitment if the job is that shitty?”.
 Luckily, I have some good news for you!
 Recruitment gets better.
 Way better, in fact.

 "Recruitment is an endurance game"

 Like most careers, when you start out it’s really tough.
 But, and this is a big but (and I cannot lie – sorry I couldn’t resist), if you can get through the first year of serious graft and deal with the emotional lows that you never thought existed, then this job actually gets pretty damn good.

-The reason why I decided to pursue this career was that I wanted to
+The reason I pursued this career was that I wanted to